 - and chocolate chips because they’re chocolate cupcakes so more chocolate can’t possibly be a bad thing!

-This means that the recipe for these brownie cupcakes is pretty simple – it all mixes together by hand, so you don’t even need a stand mixer!
+The recipe for these brownie cupcakes is pretty simple – it all mixes together by hand, so you don’t even need a stand mixer!

 - sift together the flour, salt, cocoa, bicarbonate of soda and baking powder